Re-thinking Application Security for DevSecOps and Scale

-Development teams already work in a very methodical repeating process – the Software Development Lifecycle (SDLC) – and a huge opportunity exists to infuse better security within it through a combination of awareness, activities and workflows such that the outcome would be far more secure software.
+Development teams already work in a very methodical repeating process – the Software Development Lifecycle (SDLC) – and a huge opportunity exists to infuse better security within it through a combination of awareness, activities, and workflows such that the outcome would be far more secure software.
 That is the Secure SDLC (SSDLC).

 Software is eating the world, and software requires a behind-the-scenes factory that builds it.
-It’s hard to over stress the importance of security in software development today since applications are hacked daily with constantly changing tactics, and security and development leaders need solutions and methodologies to minimize the risks.
+It’s hard to overstress the importance of security in software development today since applications are hacked daily with constantly changing tactics, and security and development leaders need solutions and methodologies to minimize the risks.

 This blog will guide you through the implementation of a set of SSDLC methodologies aiming to incorporate security directly within the Software Development Lifecycle.

 Nearly half of security breaches are rooted in code.
 But the other half of the attack surface posed by software is huge – APIs, open-source libraries, application infrastructure, and more.
-Modern development such as cloud and microservices have increased that attack surface even further, as well as growing dependencies on external software libraries and third-party components.
+Modern developments such as cloud and microservices have increased that attack surface even further, as well as growing dependencies on external software libraries and third-party components.

 In the past, traditional software testing caught problems after development in dedicated testing activities.
 But this is now widely viewed as insufficient.
 It’s also an inefficient approach because: